 What Happens After Church and Between Services?

 In a word…lots!
 After the 8 a.m. service, fellowship is held in the Social Hall, to meet and greet old and new friends.
-After the 9:30 service, at 10:30 a.m, worshipers leaving the 9:30 am service are invited to come to Social Hall (one floor beneath the Sanctuary) and get a cup of coffee, a homemade cookie, some goldfish, or a donut.
+After the 9:30 service, at 10:30 a.m, worshipers are invited to come to the Social Hall (one floor beneath the Sanctuary) and get a cup of coffee and a homemade cookie.
 Church members will greet you, and you are encouraged to greet others.
 On most Sundays, there will be tables with information about upcoming activities.

 Need More Information?